cadia-lvl/POS/README.md

 ```

 For Icelandic we used the [IDF](https://repository.clarin.is/repository/xmlui/handle/20.500.12537/38) and [MIM-GOLD](https://repository.clarin.is/repository/xmlui/handle/20.500.12537/40).
-We use the 10th for hyperparameter selection.
+We use the 10th fold (in either dataset) for hyperparameter selection.

 We provide some additional data which is used to train the model:
 - `data/extra/characters_training.txt` contains all the characters which the model knows.